Odysseas Androutsos: Downfall

 In early 1825, as the Greek Government still wanted to take the command and replace him, Androutsos, in anger, began a correspondence with Omer Pasha of Karystos, offering to hand over the Acropolis if aided by Ottoman troops and placed in control of the districts of Livadia, Thebes, and Atalanti.
 Though the terms of their agreement are not preserved in Ottoman archives, Androutsos was sent a firman granting him amnesty on 31 March.
 In the following days, the locals from Livadeia, Thebes, and Atalanti asked for amnesty from the court.
 He joined forces with the Ottoman army to defend the villages around Livadia.
 After promised reinforcements failed to arrive, he wanted to retreat towards Megara but was captured by Greek insurgents.

 The provisional government accused Androutsos of collaboration with the Ottomans and imprisoned him in the Frankish Tower of the Acropolis of Athens.
 He was not given a trial due to the belief that his democratic character could turn the people against the government.

 Once he was imprisoned, Androutsos was tortured and ultimately executed.
 The execution came at the order of Ioannis Gouras, who was once Androutsos' second in command.
 His execution took place on 5 June 1825 and was carried out by Ioannis Mamouris and two others.
 This treatment by Gouras is often viewed negatively.
 Androutsos' body was thrown from the Acropolis and was buried at its base on the north side.

-Androutsos' sister Tersitsa married Edward John Trelawny, who had commanded Androutsos' forces in his absence.
+Androutsos' sister Tarsitsa Kamenou married Edward John Trelawny, who had commanded Androutsos' forces in his absence.